-From inbounds, to outbounds, to platforms and presences — there’s so many opportunities, and so little time.
+From inbounds to outbounds to platforms and presences — there are so many opportunities and so little time.

 That is why we have created a comprehensive guide to the best UGC platforms to work with brands.
-From Join Brands to hashtagPaid and everything in between, we’re giving the run down on the best places to find UGC brand deals.
+From Clip to hashtagPaid and everything in between, we’re giving the rundown on the best places to find UGC brand deals.

 Let’s dive in.